thumbtack/slate/source/index.html.md

 `POST https://staging-pro-api.thumbtack.com/v1/test/create-lead`

 Calling this endpoint will create a dummy business and lead on Thumbtack's test environment.
-On the right, we've provided a sample response.
+On the right, we've provided a sample request and response.
+Note that passing in the `Content-Type` header is required.

+**Note**: For the sample request, the `businessID` field is optional (although if you have been provided a `businessID`, it's recommended you provide it in the request.
+However, if you don't have a `businessID` you must provide an empty data payload.

 ## Test Thumbtack Messaging Endpoint